gravitational/teleport/docs/admin-guide.md

 When experimenting you can quickly start `teleport` with verbose logging by typing `teleport start -d`.

-**WARNING:** When running `teleport` with a proxy role you have to make sure the assets for the Web UI can be found.
-The web assets are composedof `index.html` file and `app` directory. `teleport` checks the following locations for its web assets:
+**Note:** When running `teleport` with a proxy role you have to make sure the assets for the Web UI can be found.
+The web assets are composedof `index.html` file and `app` directory.
+Teleport process checks the following locations for its web assets:

    1. The same directory it's in
    2. `/usr/local/share/teleport`
    3. `/usr/share/teleport`
    4. `/opt/teleport`

+**Security note:** Teleport stores data in `/var/lib/teleport`.
+Make sure that regular users do not have access to this folder of the Auth server, otherwise anyone can gain admin access to the Teleport's API.

 #### Systemd Unit File